ClickHouse/ClickHouse/docs/en/operations/named-collections.md

 They can also be stored using encryption with the same algorithms used for [disk encryption](storing-data#encrypted-virtual-file-system), where `aes_128_ctr` is used by default.

-To configure named collections storage you need to speficy a `type`.
+To configure named collections storage you need to specify a `type`.
 This can be either `local` or `keeper`/`zookeeper`.
 For encrypted storage, you can use `local_encrypted` or `keeper_encrypted`/`zookeeper_encrypted`.

 To use ZooKeeper/Keeper we also need to set up a `path` (path in ZooKeeper/Keeper, where named collections will be stored) to